cardano-scaling/website/monthly/2025-09-monthly.md

 ### Roadmap

-TODO: Update

 Below are the latest updates on our roadmap:

 - **DMQ signature diffusion prototype** [#2402](https://github.com/input-output-hk/mithril/issues/2402).
-We have implemented a end to end test of the DMQ protocol for the Mithril nodes, and the networking team has kept implementing the mini-protocols in the Haskell DMQ node
+We have worked on integrating the Haskell DMQ node with the Mithril nodes and have started testing the end to end communication.
-- **Simple aggregation Halo2 – prototype** [#2526](https://github.com/input-output-hk/mithril/issues/2526).
-We collaborated with the innovation team on developing a prototype for a SNARK circuit for Mithril certificates based on Halo2
-- **Refactor STM library** [#2567](https://github.com/input-output-hk/mithril/issues/2567).
-We continued the second phase of the STM library refactoring.
+- **Support Multiple proof systems in STM** [#2550](https://github.com/input-output-hk/mithril/issues/2550).
+We have worked on the support of multiple proof systems in the STM library.
+- **Cardano+Mithril Docker image - PoC** [#2541](https://github.com/input-output-hk/mithril/issues/2541).
+We have created a protoype implementation of a Docker image bundling Cardano and Mithril nodes.

 ### DMQ implementation update